magicdata1/Sales-Analysis-Power-BI/README.md

 ---

-# Key Visualisations & Insights
+# Key Visualisations and Insights

 ### 1. Regional Profitability Map (Geospatial)
 **Purpose:** Identifying which European cities and countries generate the highest revenue.